bnzk/djangocms-misc/README.md

 approaches, that can be tried: `djangocms_misc.editmode_fallback_placeholder` (always displaying fallbacks) or `djangocms_misc.untranslated_placeholder` (kind a "real" untranslated placeholder).

 usage: add on of the mentioned apps to `INSTALLED_APPS`.
+In your placeholder settings, either add `editmode_language_fallback: True` or `untranslated: True`, depending which version you have installed.
+There you go.

 Yet implemented on `develop` branch only!